-- Telstra sponsored defined benefit - the option of opening a Voluntary Accumulation Account (if applicable), to access a broad range of investment options for the conservative through to the aggressive investor, including the ability to invest in term deposits and listed securities, including ASX300 shares and Exchange Traded Funds (ETFs) - security for your family through Default Income Protection, Death and Total & Permanent Disablement (TPD) Cover - apply for any amount of Voluntary Death Cover and Voluntary TPD Cover up to a maximum of \$5 million including your default TPD cover - access to expert financial planning through TelstraSuper Financial Planning - secure, online access via your SuperOnline account
+- Telstra sponsored defined benefit - the option of opening a Voluntary Accumulation Account to access a broad range of investment options for the conservative through to the aggressive investor, including the ability to invest in term deposits and listed securities, including ASX300 shares and Exchange Traded Funds (ETFs) - security for your family through Default Death and Total & Permanent Disablement Cover (TPD) - apply for any amount of Voluntary Death Cover and Voluntary TPD Cover up to a maximum of \$5 million including your default TPD cover - access to expert financial advice through TelstraSuper Financial Planning - secure access via your SuperOnline account at telstrasuper.com.au

 This Product Guide makes reference to the Investment Guide and the Direct Access Guide, which are available at telstrasuper.com.au/pds or by calling us.
-We encourage you to read them before making any investment decisions regarding your Voluntary Accumulation Account or Productivity Account (if applicable).
+We encourage you to read them before making any investment decisions regarding your Voluntary Accumulation Account (if applicable).

-The Investment Guide outlines the investment options available to you for your Voluntary Accumulation Account and your Productivity Account, as well as explaining important investment concepts to help you make any investment choices.
+The Investment Guide outlines the investment options available to you for your Voluntary Accumulation Account, as well as explaining important investment concepts to help you make any investment choices.